 • When were the house features last updated?

 • How well have these features been maintained?
 (The term “deferred maintenance” may signal you have some work to do.)

 • What will need repairs first in the near future?

-So, compared to buying an existing house, how can a buyer evaluate how much it might cost to build a new home?
-The average single family home costs $114 per square foot to build , according to data from the National Association of Home Builders (NAHB) Construction Cost Survey.
-But, that statistic is just a mathematical average—the individual cost can still vary greatly, depending on a home’s location, the builders chosen, property lot size, materials used and other variables.
+So, compared to buying an existing house, how can a buyer evaluate how much the cost of building a new home might be?
+The average single-family home costs about $150 per square foot to build.
+However, that figure is just a mathematical average.
+The individual cost can still vary greatly, depending on a home’s location, the builders chosen, property lot size, materials used, and other variables.

 Calculating Construction Costs

-The NAHB also estimates that construction costs amount to 61% of the average single family new home build (finished lot costs comprise about 18.5% of sale prices).
-Included in these costs are things like:
+The NAHB (National Association of Home Builders) estimates that construction costs amount to almost 61% of the average single-family new home build (finished lot costs comprise about 17.8% of sale prices).
+Included in these construction costs are things like:

 • Building permit fees

 Put another way, if a new house costs $300,000 total, $183,300 of that would go toward construction, including materials and labor.